Frequently Asked Questions

 What is WCEF TK-12?

-- The Walnut Creek Education Foundation (WCEF) is a non-profit organization and a fundraising arm of the school districts it serves.
-WCEF’s mission is to preserve and enhance education for all TK-12 students in the Walnut Creek School District (WCSD) and at Las Lomas High School (LLHS)
+- The Walnut Creek Education Foundation (WCEF) is a non-profit organization who works in partnership with, but independently of our partner districts.
+WCEF’s mission is to preserve and enhance education for all TK-12 students in the Walnut Creek School District (WCSD) and at Las Lomas High School (LLHS).

 - WCEF’s volunteer board consists of an executive committee, board chairs, appointed board members, trustees and advisory members.
 WCEF is also supported by two paid positions: the Executive Director and Donor Relations Manager.